Blutwurz

-Blutwurz is a liqueur made from the root of the common tormentil plant (Potentilla erecta), which derives its German name (blood root) from the colour of the juice that emerges when the root is cut.
-The root provided a traditional anti-inflammatory medicine.
-Today it is still consumed in the form of tea, syrup, cream, or powder.
-Most importantly, the Penninger company uses Blutwurz as the key ingredient of a herbal liqueur or Bitters that the company produces in Bavaria.
+Blutwurz is a German herbal liqueur (Bitter) made from the rhizome of the common tormentil plant (Potentilla erecta), which derives its German name (“Blutwurz”, bloodwort) from the reddish color of the juice that emerges when the rhizome is cut.
+The plant provided a traditional anti-inflammatory medicine.
+In addition to still being used medicinally in the form of tea, syrup, cream, or powder, it is also a key ingredient for a liqueur produced in Bavaria.

-The liqueur is 50% alcohol by volume.
-To give the liqueur its distinctive taste, Penninger first macerates the root, steeping it in alcohol for some four to five weeks.
-The resulting liquid is then filtered.
-The non-use of distillation extracts the root's essential oils, while preserving its flavor and color.
-One may consume the liqueur as an apéritif, digestif, or ingredient in a cocktail.
+Penninger Blutwurz is the most well-known brand.
+It is 50% alcohol by volume; the rhizome is macerated, steeped in alcohol for some four to five weeks, and the resulting liquid then filtered.
+Eschewing distillation in favor of maceration extracts the root's essential oils while preserving its flavor and color.
+The liqueur is consumed as an apéritif or digestif, or used for cocktails.